CodersCrew/coders-card/docs/setup-guide.md

 ![About collection](./images/developer-collection.png)

 Now go through all the collections and replace the predefined information with your real information that you want to have included on your website.
+Remember that to modify images you need to be logged into your Cloudinary account (If you get some troubles when logging in, try to disable your ad block).

 After you are done filling in information in a particular collection, remember to press the **Publish** button and then the **Publish now ->** option, this will trigger another build of your website and in a couple of minutes, it will be populated with new data.

 ![Publish](./images/publish.png)